-Articles regarding his original artwork, tattoos, and personal endeavors have been published in online and print periodicals such as terrortube.com, The Ninth Gate Magazine, IN This Week Utah, The Salt Lake Tribune, Salt Lake City Weekly, The Magna Times, Tattoo Savage, and Skin Shots.
-Storm has also been featured in books, and has appeared on radio and television for interview about his work a number of times.
+Articles regarding his original artwork, tattoos, and personal endeavors have been published in online and print periodicals such as Rue Morgue, Gothic Beauty, terrortube.com, The Ninth Gate Magazine, IN This Week Utah, The Salt Lake Tribune, Salt Lake City Weekly, The Magna Times, Tattoo Savage, and Skin Shots.
+Storm has also been featured in books, and has appeared on radio, television, podcasts, and YouTube shows for interviews about his work a number of times.

-Storm is also proud to be Dad to three beautiful daughters, Grandpa to a granddaughter, is a Church of Satan Warlock, President of the Magna Chamber of Commerce, and looks forward to the future with the Team of Body Art Sorcerers at Art on You Studios.
-And if it’s after hours, you may catch Storm out with his Queen at a local concert, indulging in fine food and drink, or viewing a creepy movie.
+Storm, who has been recently hashtagging his Instagram images of himself and Witch Renee with #BaronandBaroness, is also proud to be Dad to three beautiful daughters, Grandpa to two granddaughters, is a Church of Satan Warlock, former President of the Magna Chamber of Commerce, and looks forward to the future with the Team of Body Art Sorcerers at Art on You Studios.
+And if it’s after hours, you may catch Storm out with Witch Renee at a local concert, indulging in fine food and drink, or viewing a creepy movie.